 3. FantasyPros.com’s Experts Consensus Rankings

 You should be familiar with FantasyPros.com by now.
-While you might not have ever visited their site, you likely have seen their rankings widget on many Fantasy Baseball sites – like mine!
-Their free rankings on their site show the consensus rankings of over 35 writers, including me!
+While you might not have ever visited their site, you likely have seen their rankings widget on many Fantasy Baseball sites!
+Their free rankings on their site show the consensus rankings of over 28 writers!

 You can sort by all players, by all hitters, by all pitchers or by individual positions.
 And you’ll see the “Best” spot a player has been ranked and the “Worst.”
 You’ll also get the average ranking spot, as well as the players ADP, and a special “vs. ADP” column.
 You can adjust the number of games for position eligibility – and you can sort rankings by just your favorite columnists, or eliminate ones you think are no bueno.

-While Rotoworld isn’t necessarily the most extensive player news source out there, they do a great job of updating players you’re interested in – just before you realize you are interested in them!
+Formerly Rotoworld, NBC Sports is one of the most extensive player news sources out there, and they do a great job of updating players you’re interested in – just before you realize you are interested in them!
 The smart move on your part is to open up their headlines page in one tab on your browser, and just bounce back and forth to it throughout the day.
 It auto-refreshes, so you’ll see the top breaking news on the day.
 It could be info on a big-name player, or a big piece of news on a small-name player.

 5. FantasyPros.com’s Draft Analyzer